NXPPlugNTrust/se05x-openssl-provider/README.md

 - Setting prime1 to '1' makes it impossible that a normal private key matches a reference key.
 ---

+### 2. Labels with reference key.

+In this method, the reference key file (described in previous section) with full path can be passed in string format with "nxp:" as prefix.
+Example - nxp:"path to reference key file".

+``NOTE: When using this approach, there is no need to load the sss provider first.
+Default provider can have the higher priority.``

+### 3. Labels with key id.

+In this method, the 4 byte key id of the Key created / stored in secure element is passed as is in string format with "nxp:" as prefix.
+Example - nxp:0x12345678

+``NOTE: When using this approach, there is no need to load the sss provider first.
+Default provider can have the higher priority.``

 ## Example Scripts for OpenSSL Provider